rvsp/HTML-CSS/Mini-tasks/003-JS-DOM.md

 7. In your HTML Add two buttons, where first button action for full screen mode and the second button for exit from full screen mode.

+8. When user press any key in your html page show a alert that `Invalid Key Pressed`, but when user press spacebar show an alert `Thank You..!!` and close the current window.
 ---

 To check the stack size of browser